The Gary Chamberlain Online Seminar in Econometrics

 Contact

-If you want to get in touch, have feedback or suggestions, want to propose a speaker or volunteer as a discussant, please e-mail us at chamberlainseminar@gmail.com or fill out the feedback form.
-If you are hosting your own seminar, we would like to hear from you, list your seminar, and we invite you to share your best practices and sign up for the "online seminar organizers" e-mail list.
+If you want to get in touch, have feedback or suggestions, want to propose a speaker or volunteer as a discussant, please e-mail us at chamberlainseminar@gmail.com or fill out the feedback form

 Organizers

-Alberto Abadie (MIT), Isaiah Andrews (Harvard), Stéphane Bonhomme (Chicago), Xiaohong Chen (Yale), Guido Imbens (Stanford), Michal Kolesár (Princeton), Anna Mikusheva (MIT), Jann Spiess (Stanford), Martin Weidner (UCL)
+Alberto Abadie (MIT), Chunrong Ai (CUHK), Isaiah Andrews (Harvard), Stéphane Bonhomme (Chicago), Xiaohong Chen (Yale), Xavier D’Haultfoeuille (CREST), Raffaella Giocomini (UCL), Guido Imbens (Stanford), Michal Kolesár (Princeton), Anna Mikusheva (MIT), Francesca Molinari (Cornell), Áureo de Paula (UCL), Michael Pollmann (Duke), Barbara Rossi (ICREA-Pompeu Fabra Univ.), Christoph Rothe (Mannheim), Jann Spiess (Stanford), Martin Weidner (Oxford)